nadlgit/fmchallenge-ip-address-tracker/README.md

 NB2: 2 API providers are implemented:

 - [ipify IP Geolocation API](https://geo.ipify.org/), which is indicated by Frontend Mentor,
-- [ipgeolocation API](https://ipgeolocation.io/), which I added because its free plan (periodically renewable quota) is best suited for this project.
+- [ipgeolocation API](https://ipgeolocation.io/), which I added because its free plan (periodic quota renewal) is best suited for this project.

 ## Table of contents